addiscent/vagrant-ruby-rails/README.md

     - $ mkdir workspace

-    A ".../vagrant-ruby/workspace/" subdirectory is created.

-    The ".../vagrant-ruby/workspace/" subdirectory will be used later.
+    A subdirectory named ".../vagrant-ruby/workspace/" is created.
+It will be used later.

 #### Do The Build

-The work done by the provisioning scripts during this initial "vagrant up" build will not be done the next time "vagrant up" is executed, because provisioning is a one-time process.
-Subsequent "vagrant up" operations result in a loaded and operational system in approximately one minute or less.
-Depending on the speed of your computer and the speed of your Internet connection, the build done by the first "vagrant up" will take eight to fifteen minutes or more.
+The "vagrant up" command introduced below will provision, (create and initialize), a "vagrant-ruby-rails" _Vagrant Box_.
+Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take eight to fifteen minutes or more.
+However, the work done by the provisioning scripts during this initial "vagrant up" build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
+Therefore, subsequent "vagrant up" operations will result in a loaded guest-vbox within a minute or less.

 Enter the following command :